-Safety Question Information and Justification

-Has a risk profile been developed to describe the condition of the current infrastructure and potential safety concerns?
+Question Information and Justification Has a risk profile been developed to describe the condition of the current infrastructure and potential safety concerns?
 Yes, as described in the Distribution Integrity Management Program (DIMP).
 Has a public awareness program been developed and implemented that follows the guidance provided by the American Petroleum Institute (API) Recommended Practice (RP) 1162?
 Yes.
 Does the project area include pipes prone to leakage?
-Yes.
+Yes, the pipes schedules for replacement under this project are aging leak prone pipes.
 Will construction safety methods and procedures to protect human health and prevent/minimize hazardous materials releases during construction, including personal protection, workplace monitoring and site-specific health and safety plans, be utilized?
 If yes, document measures and reference appropriate safety plans.
 Yes.
-The construction contractor will be required to provide site-specific safety and health plans for project activities.
-The plans will be reviewed by the project engineer prior to the start of the project to ensure protection of human health and prevent/minimize hazardous material release during construction.
-Safety measures included in the Distribution Integrity Management Program (DIMP) will be followed.
+The contractor will be required to follow state and federal OSHA workplace safety requirements.
+Items such as PPE and trench safety will be strictly adhered to.
+Daily safety meetings with the contractor and construction observer will be required each morning to review potential safety issues.
 Has an assessment of the project been performed to analyze the risk and benefits of implementation?
-No. Is there any other information relevant to the project area or the proposed work as it pertains to Safety?
+Yes.
+The Safety Risk Profile for the city of Fulton is an evaluation of the perceived risk associated with the overall operation of the natural gas pipeline was completed in 2022.
+Is there any other information relevant to the project area or the proposed work as it pertains to Safety?
 No.